Healing in Water: Integrating Somatic Experiencing and Hakomi into Watsu® Therapy

 Experience Healing in Warm Water

-The integration of Somatic Experiencing, Hakomi, and Watsu® isn’t a method—it’s a relationship.
+The integration of Somatic Experiencing, Hakomi, and Watsu® isn’t just a method—it’s a relationship.
 One where the practitioner meets the client in stillness, sensation, and safety.
 And the water?
 It does the rest. ✨ Let healing begin where gravity ends.

+At Aquanat, we offer Watsu® aquatic therapy sessions in our warm, 34–35°C hydrotherapy pool in Perth.
+This private, nurturing space is designed to support relaxation and healing.
 Each session is tailored to meet you where you are, offering comfort, safety, and space for your body to unwind and restore balance.